 Computers in the Children's Library are intended for use by children age 12 and younger.
 Adults supervising children may use them as well, but children have first priority.

-The Library's computers may not be used to for any activity in violation of federal, state, or local laws.
+The Library's computers may only be used for legal purposes.